Norman Milliken

-Norman Milliken (July 11, 1771 Trenton, Maine – February 2, 1843 Markham, Province of Canada) was a loyalist, farmer, lumber mill owner and hotel/tavern keeper in York County, Ontario.
+Norman Milliken (July 11, 1771 Trenton, Province of Massachusetts Bay – February 2, 1843 Markham, Province of Canada) was a loyalist, farmer, lumber mill owner and hotel/tavern keeper in York County, Ontario.
 The community of Milliken Mills in Markham, Ontario is named after him.

 Biography

 Early life

 Norman Milliken was one of 7 children born to Benjamin and Phebe Milliken.
 He moved to Bocabec, New Brunswick with his father American Loyalist Benjamin Milliken in 1782-1791 after the American War of Independence.
 In 1803, he left Bocabec and moved to Pennsylvania.
 He returned to Bocabec in 1805, and then moved to York, Upper Canada and began milling.

 He married Susannah Walton in Bocebec, New Brunswick, Canada.
 In 1794, his son, Benjamin Milliken II was born in New Brunswick.
 He had twelve children.

 Milliken's Corners

 The rural hamlet of "Milliken's Corners" was first settled in 1798 by William Dumont.
 Norman Milliken settled in the area around 1807.

 In 1807, he founded a small hamlet in Markham, Ontario.
 Norman, along with two of his brothers established a lumbering business with a contract that supplied the Royal Navy with ship's planking and lumber.
 For mill work, he used one of the first lumber Mills in the Township of Markham known as "German Mills" and also rented a flour mill on the west side of Yonge Street for milling lumber.
 He subsequently purchased a share in a lumber mill located at Markham Village.